Using the Hex code in PaintShop Pro

 Depending on the PaintShop Pro version you are using, and the type of Materials Palette you are using, you will see the Hex code in different places.

 You might wonder if you need to remember those codes.
 The answer is NO. You might get a basic idea that a value of 20 will be lower than 8A and that will be lower than D7, but that is probably the most you should try to remember (if you even want to).
 In fact, PaintShop Pro will do all the work for you anyways.
 Look at the Materials Properties window.
-Do you see how the amount of each color is clearly listed?
+Do you see how the amount of each color shows up?

 Now that you know where that hex code can be entered, you can use the exact color that was given to you, either in a challenge or in a tutorial and you can also copy the code from one project to another, or send it to a friend.
 As an example, I know that the logo for the Campus uses the color #dea300 so if I wanted to use the same color in the forum, I would be able to set that color in the backend.
 Or if I wanted to make a scrapbook kit using the color of the Campus, I could just start with this code and enter it in the Materials Properties window.